securitybunker/databunker.org/content/home/features.md

 weight = 50  # Order that this section will appear.

 title = "Why Databunker?"
-subtitle = "It is hard to frighten us with personal data"
+subtitle = "A special service to store personal data."

 # Date format
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format